 Avoid wedding debt

-Hash out the small details
+Hash out the small details with a budget

-A wedding is just one financial goal.
+The average wedding price is relatively high, but a wedding is just one financial goal.
 Choose the wedding expenses that you care about the most and cut all others.
 Prioritize those things that you really want to splurge on and figure out where you can save.

-I'm a strong believer that no one should determine how you spend your money except for you.
+I'm a firm believer that no one should determine how you spend your money except for you.
 Budgeting and planning will give you the freedom to be unapologetic about what you do and don't spend money on.
 There is no rule book on how much you should spend.
 In most states, you can get a marriage license for less than $100.